Medical expert of the article

 Symptoms of diabetic nephropathy

-In the initial stages (I and II), the course of diabetic nephropathy is asymptomatic.
-In the Reberg sample, there is an increase in GFR (> 140-150 ml / min x 1.73 m 2 ).
+At the initial stages (I and II), the course of diabetic nephropathy is asymptomatic.
+When performing the Reberg test, an increase in SCF is noted (> 140-150 ml/min x 1.73 m2 ).

-At stage III (stage of beginning diabetic nephropathy), symptoms are also absent, microalbuminuria (20-200 mg / L) is detected with normal or elevated GFR.
+At stage III (the stage of incipient diabetic nephropathy), symptoms are also absent, microalbuminuria (20-200 mg/l) is determined with normal or increased SCF.

 Diagnosis of diabetic nephropathy

-Diagnosis and establishment of the stage of diabetic nephropathy are based on the history of the disease (duration and type of diabetes mellitus), the results of laboratory studies (detection of microalbuminuria, proteinuria, azotemia and uremia).
+Diagnosis and staging of diabetic nephropathy are based on anamnesis data (duration and type of diabetes mellitus), laboratory test results (detection of microalbuminuria, proteinuria, azotemia and uremia).

-The earliest method of diagnosing diabetic nephropathy is the recognition of microalbuminuria.
-The criterion of microalbuminuria is highly selective excretion of albumin with urine in the amount from 30 to 300 mg / day or from 20 to 200 μg / min in the night portion of urine.
-Microalbuminuria is also diagnosed by the albumin / creatinine ratio in the morning urine, which excludes the errors of daily urine collection.
+The earliest method of diagnosing diabetic nephropathy is the detection of microalbuminuria.
+The criterion for microalbuminuria is highly selective excretion of albumin in urine in an amount of 30 to 300 mg/day or 20 to 200 mcg/min in the night portion of urine.
+Microalbuminuria is also diagnosed by the albumin/creatinine ratio in morning urine, which eliminates errors in daily urine collection.

 Diagnosis of diabetic nephropathy